 About Obituaries and Memorials

-Learning about obituaries and memorials and how they relate to the loss of a loved one will only help you when a close friend or family member passes away.
-Having a physical or concrete reminder of the event at the end of that person's life will help you find some closure.
+Learning about memorial services, obituaries, and how they relate to the loss of a loved one will only help you when a close friend or family member passes away.
+Having a physical reminder and keepsake of the event at the end of that person's life will help you find some closure.

 The Difference Between Obituaries and Memorials

 Obituaries are short biographies written about a person's death.
 They are traditionally published in newspapers and today, more commonly found on the Internet.
 They include information such as birth and death dates, education, family members and funeral or memorial service arrangements.
 At LoveToKnow Death and Dying, articles about: